fouzdertech/business-suite-doc/initia-setup.md

 # Adding Users and Assigning Permissions

-Set up your team to ensure secure access and role-specific permissions across CloudOnex.
+Set up your team to ensure secure access and role-specific permissions across FouzderIT.

 1. **Add New Users**